 Even if you only have 10 minutes a week to spare – you can still generate significant value for your company just by engaging the top mentions on the web.

 The most useful tools also have a mobile app for web monitoring.
 This lets you respond to people who are talking about your company at your convenience.
 I often respond to online mentions of our company while stuck in traffic or waiting in line at the mall.

 Tip 3.
 Find the right websites for your ad campaign

 Web monitoring tools can also tell you which sites generate the highest volume of mentions for your company, industry, and competitors.
 This shows you where your audience spends their time on the web.
 Greater user affinity means you can create ad campaigns with much higher conversion rates, while higher conversion equals more customers with lower acquisition costs.

-Here’s an example from Zortrax – a leading 3d printing solution.
+Here’s an example of what a company like Zortrax – a leading 3d printing solution – could gain from identifying top websites where discussions about their company, industry or competitors actively take place.
 Zortrax could leverage web monitoring to pinpoint Thingiverse.com as one of the most active websites mentioning their products.
 Web monitoring reveals that this would be a perfect channel for them to reach potential customers.